Raising children is not rocket science; all it needs is patience, love, compassion, and understanding.

 Hanging out with other toddlers helps them develop a sense of belonging and teaches them to develop relationships with others.
 They will also learn how to get along with others without throwing tantrums.

-You should arrange play-dates with other kids in your neighborhood.
+You should arrange to play dates with other kids in your neighborhood.
 You can also find children’s programs at schools or parks for them.

 Parents should also play with their little ones.
 Playing helps develop a better bond with your toddler.
 When parents play with their kids, they create a stronger bond.
 Make sure that the aim is to have fun and not win.